dgparent/Second-Brain-Foundation/docs/05-research/market-research/reddit-post-compendium.md

 **Vote:**

-Comment "A" for Plugin or "B" for Desktop App
+Comment "A" for module or "B" for Desktop App

 **Bonus:** Say why